The Best Crypto Exchanges

 Coinmama was founded and headquartered in Israel in 2013 but offers its services to customers from all over the world.
 In the US, Coinmama is available in 40 states.

-The platform operates as a brokerage, or a buy-only outlet in particular, where users can purchase popular coins like Bitcoin, Ethereum, Ethereum Classic, Ripple, Litecoin, Bitcoin Cash, Cardano, and Qtum.
-In the future, the company might decide to include a “Sell” option as well.
+The platform operates as a brokerage, where users can purchase popular coins like Bitcoin, Ethereum, Ethereum Classic, Ripple, Litecoin, Bitcoin Cash, Cardano, EOS, Tezos, and Qtum.
+If you want to make a fiat deposit, Coinmama supports six currencies: USD, CAD, EUR, AUD, GBP, and JPY.

 Coinmama became famous as the first crypto exchange that started accepting credit and debit cards as a payment method for cryptocurrencies.
 This immediately caught the attention of traders worldwide, including US residents.
 However, you need to be aware of the added 5% fee to debit/credit card purchases.